23 Comments

 Expand full comment

-May 22Liked by Barbara Tien, Projectkin Ringleader
+May 22Liked by Barbara Tien, Barbara at Projectkin

 Thank you so much.
 There is so many people from my little area in Pennsylvania, who don’t know who they came from and what they did to make this rural area the place it is today.
 I just want to spread the word and maybe one of the locals will see it and pass it on.